-- · Do not touch glass until it is cooled

-- NEVER allow children to touch glass

-- Keep children away

-- · CAREFULLY SUPERVISE children in same room as

-- · Alert children and adults to hazards of high temperatures.
+- Keep children away. - CAREFULLY SUPERVISE children in same room as appliance. - Alert children and adults to hazards of high temperatures. - Do NOT operate with protective barriers open or removed. - Keep clothing, furniture, draperies and other combustibles away.

-High temperatures may ignite clothing or other flammable materials.

-· Keep clothing, furniture, draperies and other flammable materials away.

 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to the owner's information manual provided with this appliance.
 For assistance or additional information consult a qualified installer, service agency or the gas supplier.